Feeling Unaligned with Your Work? Angela Can Help.

 As much as we all might like overnight changes, that’s not the way it works.
 Change at the level we’re talking about takes time and sustained effort, and starting again and not making the progress you’re yearning for can actually make matters worse.

-I work with clients for a minimum of six months since that’s the smallest slice of time that I’ve seen people be able to work through a challenge in a way that doesn’t cause more harm than good.
+I work with clients for a minimum of three months since that’s the smallest slice of time that I’ve seen people be able to work through a challenge in a way that doesn’t cause more harm than good.
 We’ll meet every other week via video (or meet in person if you’re in Portland, Oregon.)
 You’ll have access to me via email for in-between meeting support, though I find a quick conversation is better than email most of the time.

 The fee for the services above is $700 per month.